WangYuanMike/NTU_ML_Foundation/SVM.md

 - Lagrange dual problem of the SVM primal QP problem
 ### Why
 - When training data are not linear separable, one solution is to map the original feature to higher dimensional space
 - In a higher dimensional space (could even be an infinite dimensional space), the data could be linear separable, and due to large margin, the VC dimension of the model is still limited.
-Therefore, we can get a sophisticated decision boundary with not so many hyperthesis to choose.
+Therefore, we can get a sophisticated decision boundary with not so many hypothesis to choose.
-- But the complexity of solving primal QP problem depends on the number of features, which means higher dimensional feature would cause much higher complexity to solve the problem, sometimes even impossible, e.g. infinite dimension
+- But the complexity of solving the primal QP problem depends on the number of features, which means higher dimensional feature would cause much higher complexity to solve the problem, sometimes even impossible, e.g. infinite dimension
-- The solution is to solve its Lagrange dual problem, because it transforms variables to optimize from weight and bias to the Lagrange multipliers of data instances, i.e. from very high (or inifite) dimension to rather low (or finite) dimension
+- The solution is to solve its Lagrange dual problem, because it transforms to-be-optimized variables from weight and bias to the Lagrange multipliers of data instances, i.e. from very high (or inifite) dimension to rather low (or finite) dimension
 ### How
 - Use function phi to map current feature vector into higher dimensional space
 ![alt_text](https://github.com/WangYuanMike/NTU_ML_Foundation/blob/master/SVM/svm_phi_mapping.png)